 Software engineering is the process of analyzing user needs to design, develop, test, deploy and manage software applications systems.
 Software applications systems connect you to a computer, tablet, smartphone or mobile device.
 Coursework will include studies in databases, cloud computing, systems design, and multiple programming languages to create scalable programs, web applications, and cloud-based software.
 This degree is for students who want to develop the skills necessary to pursue their career goals or transfer to work toward a bachelor's degree in the field.
 Job opportunities may include: applications developer, computer consultant, information technology analyst, programmer, software developer, or software engineer.

 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15

-GEO 2: Recognize the importance of equity and inclusion in a diverse society (3 credits) Choose one of the following:
+GEO 2: Recognize the importance of effective communication in a dynamic and changing society (3 credits)